The Workshop

 Location

 The workshop takes place at Uppsala University in lecture hall 101195 (Heinz-Otto Kreiss) on floor 1 of house 10 at Ångström Laboratory on Regementsvägen 10 in Uppsala, Sweden.
-The two lunches are in Restaurang Rullan on floor 0 at the same address.
+The two lunches are in Restaurang Rullan (to be confirmed) on floor 0 at the same address.
 The venue is a pleasant thirty-minute walk from the central railway station, and we have ordered good weather.

 Accommodation